arundeep78/get_clean_data_project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This file assumes that datazip file has been downloaded and unzipped.
-The data is placed in the sub directories under the current work directory.

 # Run_analysis_util.R